PCM-M46-Coursework/W07-Mongoose-DB/README.md

 Create a Mongoose application that connects to a MongoDB database.

 **Requirements:**
- - Create the following routes:
+ - [x] Create the following routes:
-   - POST - adds a book to the database
+ - [x] POST - adds a book to the database
-   - GET - gets all books from the database
+ - [x] GET - gets all books from the database
-   - PUT - updates a books author
+ - [x] PUT - updates a books author
-   - DELETE - deletes a single book from the database
+ - [x] DELETE - deletes a single book from the database
- - Have your application separated into server /model/routes/controllers
+ - [ ] Have your application separated into server /model/routes/controllers

 **Stretch Goals:**
- - Use dynamic updates to search on a book name and update any field
+ - [x] Use dynamic updates to search on a book name and update any field
- - Delete all entries to the database, as well as deleting a single entry
+ - [x] Delete all entries to the database, as well as deleting a single entry
- - Find a single book by the title: [https://expressjs.com/en/guide/routing.html](https://expressjs.com/en/guide/routing.html)
+ - [x] Find a single book by the title: [https://expressjs.com/en/guide/routing.html](https://expressjs.com/en/guide/routing.html)
- - For this, research `req.params`: [https://www.geeksforgeeks.org/expressjs-req-params-property/](https://www.geeksforgeeks.org/expressjs-req-params-property/)
+ - [x] For this, research `req.params`: [https://www.geeksforgeeks.org/expressjs-req-params-property/](https://www.geeksforgeeks.org/expressjs-req-params-property/)

 **Personal Stretch Goals:**

- - Implement the CQRS pattern, splitting read and write operations.
+ - [ ] Implement the CQRS pattern, splitting read and write operations.
- - Add the following routes:
+ - [x] Add the following routes:
-   - PATCH - allows partial updates for a book in the database.
+ - [x] PATCH - allows partial updates for a book in the database.
-   - OPTIONS - show the HTTP verbs that are available for a particular route.
+ - [x] OPTIONS - show the HTTP verbs that are available for a particular route.
-   - HEAD - respond with just the header of the response, and perform no actions.
+ - [x] HEAD - respond with just the header of the response, and perform no actions.
- - Find a single book by the ISBN, rather than by the title.
+ - [x] Find a single book by the ISBN, rather than by the title.
- - Explore best practices for MongoDB schema design.
+ - [ ] Explore best practices for MongoDB schema design.
- - Include validation for ISBN values.
+ - [x] Include validation for ISBN values.

 ## Implementation

 **TODO:** Write Implementation Details.

+### Dynamic Updates

+Instead of using dynamic updating, I've implemented a proper PATCH method.
+This uses mongoose's `Model.set()` method to merge the property lists of both objects; that of the object within the JSON body of the request, and that of the object selected from the database.
+This process ignores any extra properties that don't belong to the schema, and validates the inputs against the schema validation rules.
+The resulting object is then updated within the database.

 ### Disabling the TRACE method.